Max Green (musician): Violent New Breed (2013–2023)

 The track opens with muted riffs before blasting into high-energy instrumentation with gritty vocals.

 The band's full-length, "Bad Reputation", released on October 25, 2019, via SBG Records.

-In late 2019, the lead Singer left the band, leaving the band in a hiatus.
+In late 2019, the lead singer left the band, leaving the band in a hiatus.
 In December 2021, the band posted on their Instagram a completely new line up, with Max still playing bass.

+On November 3, 2023, Violent New Breed announced they had broken up over creative differences.

 Career as manager and producer

 Green was a judge at a local battle of the bands held at University Theatre in Las Vegas, Nevada, where the Seventh Plague was competing.
 He began managing them; he later managed the bands Witness the Forecast, and Secrets Kept in Suicide.
 In 2013 he produced the band The Culprit.
 In 2015 Green managed the band With Full Force.